dfaker/GriddedMosaic/README.md

 ## Layout viewing and selection

-After all of the sections are selected, processing will take place to cur and crop the selected video regions, after that is complete a selection of possible grid packings your your videos will be generated and displayed to you in a new window:
+After all of the sections are selected, processing will take place to cut and crop the selected video regions, after that is complete a selection of possible grid packings your your videos will be generated and displayed to you in a new window:

 ![Layout Plan Selection](https://raw.githubusercontent.com/dfaker/GriddedMosaic/master/UI%20-%20Layout%20Plan%20Selection.png?raw=true)